pomerium/pomerium/docs/docs/readme.md

   - Verifies all requests with Authentication service
   - Processes policy to determine external/internal route mappings
 - Authentication Service
-  - Handles authentication flow to your IDP as needed
+  - Handles authentication flow to your IdP as needed
   - Handles identity verification after initial Authentication
 - Authorization Service
   - Processes policy to determine permissions for each service